John Culpepper

 John Culpepper (c.
-1761 – January 1841) was a Congressional Representative from North Carolina.
+1761 – January 1841) was an American politician who was a Federalist Congressional Representative from North Carolina.

 Origins

-John Culpepper was born about 1761 near Wadesboro, Anson County, Province of North Carolina, the son of Sampson Culpepper (1737 Bertie County, Province of North Carolina – 1820 Wilkinson County, Georgia) and Eleanor Gilbert (April 25, 1745 Norfolk County, Virginia Colony – July 19, 1823 Wilkinson County, Georgia).
+John Culpepper was born about 1761 near Wadesboro, Anson County, Province of North Carolina, the son of Sampson Culpepper (1737 Bertie County, Province of North Carolina – 1820 Wilkinson County, Georgia) and Eleanor Gilbert (April 25, 1745, Norfolk County, Virginia Colony – July 19, 1823, Wilkinson County, Georgia).
 John Culpeper of Albemarle, leader of Culpeper's Rebellion in 1677, was Culpepper's third great uncle.

 Culpepper attended the public schools; became a minister and pastored Rocky River Baptist Church for fifty years; Under the authority of the Third North Carolina General Assembly during the American Revolution, Montgomery County, North Carolina was formed in 1779 from a portion of Anson County.
 Culpepper was to later represent U.S. Congressional Districts that contained both counties.
 District boundaries have been redefined each decade in the year following each national census since the 1790 census.